Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Preliminaries

 \section{Preliminaries}

 In this section, we introduce preliminary definitions about manifolds, H\"older functions on manifolds, and the transformer neural networks used in this paper.

 {\bf Manifolds and H\"older Functions on Manifolds.~} In this paper, we consider that data are sampled in a compact $d$-dimensional Riemannian manifold $\cM$ isometrically embedded in $\RR^D$.
 Mathematically, a $d$-dimensional \emph{manifold} $\mathcal{M}$ is a topological space where each point has a neighborhood that is homeomorphic to an open subset of $\mathbb{R}^d$.
 Furthermore, distinct points in $\mathcal{M}$ can be separated by disjoint neighborhoods, and $\mathcal{M}$ has a countable basis for its topology.
-More definitions on geodesic distance and the reach of manifold are in Appendix \ref{appsub:def}.
+A formal definition of manifold and more definitions on geodesic distance and the reach of manifold are provided in Appendix \ref{appsub:def}.

 This work considers in-context regression of H\"older functions on $\cM$.

 \begin{definition}[H\"older function on a manifold] A function $f:\mathcal{M}\to\mathbb{R}$ is H\"{o}lder continuous with H\"{o}lder exponent $\alpha\in (0,1]$ and H\"{o}lder constant $L>0$ if